-The summary statement of profit or loss data and statement of financial position data as of June 30, 2018 and for the six months ended June 30, 2018 and 2017 have been derived from our unaudited condensed consolidated interim financial statements prepared in accordance with IAS 34-Interim Financial Reporting, which include, in the opinion of management, all adjustments considered necessary to present fairly our results of operations and financial position for the periods and dates presented.
-The results of operations for an interim period are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2018 or any other period.
-Share and per share data in the table below has been retroactively adjusted to give effect to the 126-for-one share split of our common shares, effective as of October 14, 2018.
+The summary statement of profit or loss data and statement of financial position data as of June 30, 2018 and for the six months ended June 30, 2018 and 2017 have been derived from our unaudited condensed consolidated financial statements prepared in accordance with IFRS as issued by the IASB, which include, in the opinion of management, all adjustments considered necessary to present fairly our results of operations and financial position for the periods and dates presented.
+The results of operations for an interim period are not necessarily indicative of the results of operations that may be expected for the entire year ending December 31, 2018 or any other interim period.